b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/index.md

 &nbsp;

 ### Joseph Jr's Upbringing
-What I find more fascinating is her account of Joseph Jr's upbringing.
+What I find more fascinating about Lucy is her account of Joseph Jr's upbringing.

 Lucy tells that Joseph had a great interest in the “ancient inhabitants” of this continent and that before he “translated” the Book of Mormon he used to entertain the family with stories about them: